 |Resident 65 and Over Annual Freshwater Fishing*||$9.00|

-Resident Veterans rated 70% or greater service-connected by the U.S. Dept of Veterans Affairs Administrative Office may apply for a discounted annual fishing license.
+Resident Veterans rated 70% or greater service-connected by the U.S. Department of Veterans Affairs Administrative Office may apply for a discounted annual fishing license.
 All applicable licenses, stamps, or permits are required in addition to this license.
-Please visit this page for application, instructions, and prices.
+Please visit the Forms section for application, instructions, and prices.
 Applications may be mailed or brought into our Henrico office location only.

 |Resident Trout Fishing (October 1–June 15)